The 2017 Application period for firefighter is now closed.

 What will I do as a Milwaukee Firefighter?

-- Members of the MFD also maintain their skills by participating in daily training which can occur at the firehouse level or with multiple units.
-Training is coordinated by the training academy.
+- Members of the MFD also maintain their skills by participating in daily training which can occur at the firehouse level or at the training academy with multiple units.
+Training is coordinated by the house captain or the training academy.

 - Milwaukee Firefighters work a 24-hour shift followed by 48 hours of off time.
-All professional development opportunities required for promotion are offered complimentarily to department members but must be completed during off time.
+Professional development opportunities required for promotion are offered complimentarily to department members but must be completed during off time.

 - Probationary firefighters are assigned to a training house their first year of service.
 Following probation, Milwaukee Firefighters are able to apply to special operations units, apply to become a fire education specialist or apply to attend paramedic training based on the availability of positions.